 Back

-Mastering Notifications with Apollo GraphQL and React Native Expo
+Master Notifications in Apollo GraphQL & React Native

 In this blog post, we will explore how to send notifications from an Apollo GraphQL Server to a React native Expo application.
 We will implement registration of a push token, sending the notification from the server with and without delays, and retrieving a list of notifications that can fill out a user's notification feed.